Machiavellianism (psychology): Five-Factor Model

-In the 1960s, Richard Christie and Florence L. Geis wanted to study the thought processes and actions of those who manipulated others, and developed a test using a selection of statements, including a few truncated and edited sentences from Machiavelli's works as test items, naming the construct "Machiavellianism" after him.
-They wanted to assess whether or not those who were in agreement with the statements would behave differently than others who disagreed, specifically in regards to manipulative actions.
-Their Mach IV test, a 20-question, Likert-scale personality survey, became the standard self-assessment tool of the Machiavellianism construct.
-Using their scale, Christie and Geis conducted multiple experimental tests that showed that the interpersonal strategies and behavior of "high Machs" and "low Machs" differ.
-People scoring high on the scale (high Machs) tend to endorse manipulative statements, and behave accordingly, contrary to those who score lowly (low Machs).
-Their basic results have been widely replicated.
-Measured on the Mach IV scale, males score, on average, slightly higher on Machiavellianism than females.

-The Mach IV test influenced the creation of assessment called the Dirty Dozen, which contains 12 items, and the Short Dark Triad, composed of 27 items.
-More recently, in response to criticisms of the Mach-IV, researchers developed the Five-Factor Machiavellianism Inventory (FFMI), which attempts to include concepts (like being calculated and planful) that are not adequately captured by the Mach-IV.
+Causes

-Genetics and environment
+Genetics and upbringing

-Several behavioral genetics studies on the dark triad have shown that Machiavellianism has both significantly genetic and environmental influences.
-One of the studies noted that while Machiavellianism is heritable to a substantial degree, it can also influenced by the shared-environment (i.e sibling groups) slightly more than narcissism and psychopathy.
-Other traits associated with machiavellianism are influenced by genetics as well, as one study notes that "The co-occurrence of alexithymia and Machiavellianism was most heavily influenced by genetic factors, and to a lesser but significant extent by non-shared environmental factors."
+Several behavioral genetics studies have shown that Machiavellianism has both significantly genetic and environmental influences.
+Researchers have noted that while Machiavellianism is heritable to a substantial degree, it can also be influenced by the shared-environment (i.e. sibling groups) slightly more than narcissism and psychopathy.
+Other traits associated with Machiavellianism are influenced by genetics as well, as one study notes that "The co-occurrence of alexithymia and Machiavellianism was most heavily influenced by genetic factors, and to a lesser but significant extent by non-shared environmental factors."
 Machiavellianism is also heavily correlated with primary psychopathy which is itself strongly heritable.
-A study on the "core" of dark triad traits also emphasized that both of the residuals of Machiavellianism had "significant genetic components".
+A study on the "core" of dark triad traits also emphasized that the residual traits of Machiavellianism had "significant genetic components".
+The relationship between Machiavellianism and mental toughness is also moderated by environmental factors and a genetic basis.